Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 ABCDE rule

 For this, there is the ABCDE rule.
-This alphabet can alert you and help you distinguish a normal Mole from Melanoma:
+This alphabet can alert you and help you distinguish a normal Mole from a Melanoma:

 • Asymmetry: One half is different from the other half.